 The large geographical size of the County in the terms of land area (2,026 square miles) causes the TD population to be spread throughout the county, creating the potential for longer trips.
-The large land area presents a challenge in meeting on time performance.
+The large land area presents a challenge in meeting on time performance and other local standards.

 The paratransit system is an essential service that continues to provide mobility options to the customers of Collier County.
-The CTC should continue to monitor vendor operations and ensure that the vendor is providing the required services in accordance with local developed standards in addition to those that are required by Section 41-2.006, Florida Administrative Code.
+The CTC should continue to monitor vendor operations and ensure that the vendors are providing the required services in accordance with local developed standards in addition to those that are required by Section 41-2.006, Florida Administrative Code.
 The CTC should continue to provide information to the Local Coordinating Board regarding performance reports and summaries of customer surveys.

-It is recommended that the CTC continue to monitor on time performance and provide the Local Coordinating Board information regarding measures being implemented to increase on time performance for all TDSP standards.
+It is recommended that the CTC continue to monitor on time performance, review all TDSP standards with the vendors, and provide the Local Coordinating Board information of measures being implemented to increase on time performance for all TDSP standards.
 Specific attention should be placed on the medical appointment and employment TDSP "30 minutes early to zero minutes late" policy.